SidhantHanwate/E-Commerce-DBMS/README.md

 ### 2. Create .env File

-- duplicate .env.example in backend folder and rename it to .env
+- create .env in backend folder and add the details for MONGO_URL and PORT, etc..

 ### 3. Setup MongoDB